Flat valgus foot: Surgical procedure, after-care and costs

 Osteotomy (bone reshaping) with calcaneus deformity

-If the cause for flat valgus foot is a deformed calcaneus, a medial displacement osteotomy (MDO) can be performed to move the bone.
+If the cause of a flat valgus foot is a deformed calcaneus, a medial displacement osteotomy (MDO) can be performed to move the bone.
 Shifting the calcaneus inward will also shift the direction the Achilles tendon is pulling in.
 This will straighten the foot as a whole.

 Arthrodesis (immobilisation) of the talus